MetOffice/action-setup-artifactory/README.md

   with:
     # Artifactory username.
 This is usually a user/team email address
     # Default: ${{ secrets.ART_USER}}
     # Note: For Artifactory Access Tokens (no associated username) do not specify
-	# this field or leave it blank
+    # this field or leave it blank.
     username: ''

     # Artifactory API key.
 This can be obtained by logging into Artifactory